Land, House and Villa Ownership by Foreigners in Thailand is perhaps one of the most hotly debated topics in the real estate sector here.

 Many foreigners who arrive in Thailand for the first time become smitten with its people and culture.
 Newcomers fall in love with the country and decide quickly that this is a place where they’d love to own a tropical dream home.

-But then they learn that foreigners are not allowed to own land in Thailand, and every way they look to circumnavigate the laws seems fraught with risks or dangers.
+But then they learn that foreigners are not allowed to own land in Thailand, and every way they look to circumnavigate the laws seems unappealing for many for them.

-Illegal ownership of land is simply not allowed and the use of straw men or proxies to buy on a foreigner’s behalf carries its own risks for all parties involved.
+Illegal ownership of land is simply not allowed in Thailand and although things can be done properly using a Thai Company, the use of straw men or proxies might carry risks for all parties involved.

 For those who feel hard done by this perceived raw deal, this article was written so that foreigners in Thailand can gain a better appreciation of similar restrictions elsewhere in the world, including countries which may come as a surprise.